-Best Heating Pad of 2020
+The 4 Best Heating Pads of 2023

 If your neck is feeling cramped from hunching over a computer all day, the Sunbeam Renue Neck & Shoulder 14 x 22 could be just the ticket.
-Thanks to an ergonomic design, a convenient magnetic clasp, and sewn-in weights that provide just enough pressure without feeling cumbersome, this pad can comfortably cradle your neck whether you're in bed or sitting at your desk.
+Thanks to an ergonomic design, a convenient magnetic clasp, and sewn-in weights that provide just enough pressure without feeling cumbersome, this pad comfortably cradles your neck whether you're in bed or sitting at your desk.
 It also reaches a maximum temperature of over 110˚F for those stressful times that require intense heat therapy.

 Why You Should Trust Us

 Author Max Mutter has been testing and writing about consumer technology products for more than 4 years.
-In that time he's reviewed more than 50 health and wellness products like air purifiers and humidifiers.
+In that time, he's reviewed more than 50 health and wellness products like air purifiers and humidifiers.
 He is also a lifelong athlete that has endured multiple surgeries, so he knows the values of a good dose of heat therapy.

 Analysis and Test Results